Improving emergency medical services through specialized training and strengthened coordination

 Injuries and deaths resulting from road traffic accidents are a growing problem in Uganda.
 Like in many low and middle-income countries, the increase in motor vehicles coupled with poor safety standards have contributed to this problem.
 Furthermore, the lack of trained emergency health practitioners and a poor ambulance system mean accident victims do not receive prompt emergency response and appropriate trauma care.
 Because medical outcomes after an accident are directly dependent on the medical care a victim receives immediately at the scene and after, this delay can compromise the patient's recovery.
 Only in isolated cases are health professionals specialized in the treatment of injuries, but this service is mostly too expensive for the less privileged.
 Hence, few lives are saved and avoidable disabilities arise.
 Currently, road traffic injuries are the leading cause of death in Uganda.

-In Uganda, Malteser International is committed to improving ambulance services Uganda while making emergency health care easily accessible for the local population.
+Malteser International is committed to improving ambulance services in Uganda while making emergency health care easily accessible for the local population.
 In order to achieve this, we are working together with the Ugandan Ministry of Health as well as training institutions and hospitals.
 Joint planning and the transfer of expertise ensures that all forces of society in the country are engaged in order to sustainably improve emergency response care for injured persons regardless of their financial situation.

 Ugandan medical practitioners have, in recent years, undergone training in emergency medical services.
 Yet, emergency departments are usually operated by general practitioners with little paramedic or trauma training.
 Neither universities nor hospitals offer specialized training in emergency medical care.